Blue Card Change of Employer

 1. Changing employers with the EU Blue Card (Berlin)

-Important: Anyone who changes employer or is dismissed within these twelve months is obliged to notify the immigration authorities of any changes.
-In Berlin, notification of a change of job with the EU Blue Card is done, for example, via the website of the State Office for Immigration (LEA) .
-If the notification is omitted or submitted too late, the Blue Card may be revoked ( Section 52 (2b) Sentence 1 No. 2 of the Residence Act ).
+Important: Anyone who changes employer or is dismissed within these twelve months is required to report any changes to the immigration authorities.
+In Berlin, notification of a job change with the EU Blue Card is done, for example, via the website of the State Office for Immigration (LEA) .
+Failure to notify or late submission of the notification may result in the Blue Card being revoked ( Section 52 (2b) Sentence 1 No. 2 of the Residence Act ).
 The notification period is two weeks ( Section 82 (6) of the Residence Act ).
-The starting point for the deadline is knowledge of the unemployment – not the actual end of the employment relationship.
+The starting point for the notification period is knowledge of the unemployment – not the actual end of the employment relationship.

 2. What happens if the immigration authorities suspend the transfer?